 Last Updated on

 Strawberry and Blueberry Hand Pies make the PERFECT summer dessert.
-Bursting with fresh blueberries and strawberries, these naturally sweet, handheld pies sing of seasonal flavors.
-Not only do they taste of the season, but they’re wrapped in a decadent buttery crust.
-Perfect for a Memorial Day weekend picnic, July 4th or any other summertime get together, these Strawberry and Blueberry Hand Pies can be made in advance and will be adored by all!
+Bursting with fresh blueberries and strawberries, these naturally sweet, handheld pies are perfect for a Memorial Day weekend picnic, July 4th or any other summertime get together.
+Makes 10 hand pies.

 Typing those two little words really makes me way to holler, “Hot pie!” a la the Game of Thrones character.